Brabham BT38C car-by-car histories

 Unknown in 1972 but likely to be one of the car raced by Tony Brise, Brian McGuire or Alessandro Guidetti.

 New to American Randy Lewis for British and European F3 in 1972 with Novamotor engines and sponsored by Wrangler, but only picked up a few days before the Estoril race in mid-June.
 Believed to have wrecked at some point in Lewis's European travels and rebuilt on a new monocoque as its AM number indicates a very late chassis.
 In August 1974 and again in April 1976, Lewis advertised a BT38 with BT40 suspension and Cosworth BDA engine which had not been raced since 1972.
 This suggests that Lewis had taken his car back to the US and converted it to Formula B but it is also possible that this was a different car.
-Sold to Tom Smith (Redwood City, CA) in 1977 with a Hart twin cam, then to Greg Loscher (Kensington, CA) who fitted a Cosworth BDA and ran it for some years in FB.
+Sold to Tom Smith (Redwood City, CA) in 1977 with a Hart twin cam, then to Greg Loscher (Kensington, CA) who fitted a Cosworth BDA and ran it for some years in FB and then SCCA Formula Atlantic, at least until the end of 1983.
 He eventually sold the car and it was next seen when advertised online in 2001 as BT38C-17.
 By 2006 it was owned by Mike Truitt in Colorado but it has not been seen since.

 New to Allan McCully and raced as part of the Australian International Racing Organisation (AIRO) in British F3 and some European events in 1972.
+The car was owned by Larry Sevitt's Tiran Auto Centre, which ran the AIRO F3 operation in the UK.
 Badly damaged on its debut at Silverstone in April but presumably repaired and the car driven by McCully at Monaco in mid-May.
 Then raced by Bill McGovern at Brands Hatch two weeks later, and crashed again, after which AIRO split up and McCully flew back to New Zealand.
 Irishman Damien Magee took over the drive, now entered by Tiran Auto Centre, and finished second at Brands Hatch and third at Thruxton in August.
+Sevitt was planning to test Ian Taylor and Barrie Maskell in August, but Magee retained the drive until the end of October.
 The "ex-Magee" car was advertised with Novamotor engine from a Tunbridge Wells number in January 1973.
 This would presumably be the "ex Magee" BT38C of Leif Spalding in Swedish F3 in 1973.
 Then with Thorbjörn Carlsson in 1975 and 1976.
 Subsequent history unknown.

-Driven by: Chris O'Brien, Jimmy Fuller, Kim Mather and David Taylor.
+Driven by: Chris O'Brien, Jimmy Fuller, Kim Mather, David Taylor, Ted Payne, Andrew Wareing, John Hart and Greg Hart.
 First race: Silverstone (R4), 22 Apr 1972.
-Total of 26 recorded races.
+Total of 57 recorded races.

 New to Conny Andersson and raced in European F3 in 1972 using Novamotor engines.
 Retained at the start of 1973, until Andersson's new March 733 arrived.
 To Mats Byström, and raced in Swedish F3 in 1973.
 To Rolf Johansson, and raced by him in Swedish F3 in 1974 and 1975.

 Driven by: Conny Andersson and Rolf Johansson.
-First race: Anderstorp (R8), 18 Jun 1972.
-Total of 10 recorded races.
+First race: Mantorp Park (R2), 4 Jun 1972.
+Total of 14 recorded races.

 New to Vittorio Brambilla and raced in Italian F3 in 1972 using Novamotor engines.
 To Alberto Colombo in early August 1972, and run for him by Scuderia del Lario for the rest of the Italian season.
 Presumably the Scuderia del Lario entry for Roberto Manzoni in 1973.